Prag8855/aab/content/guides/berlin-burgeramt-appointment.md

 ## Go to the Bürgeramt in person

-You can sometimes go to the *Bürgeramt* in person, and ask for appointment.
-This is a waste of time.
-Ask by email instead, it's faster.[^4]
+If your situation is urgent, you can go to the *Bürgeramt* in person.
+They will help you on the same day, or give you an emergency appointment.
+For example, if you need documents to travel soon, you can go in person.[^5]

+If your situation is not urgent, ask for an appointment by email.
+It's faster.[^4]

 ## Pay someone to go for you